2275836125/PeriodicNet/README.md

 git clone https://github.com/2275836125/PeriodicNet.git
 ```
 ## Usage
-Example: Fit a sinusoidal model to the time series data of microbiome represented by Bray-Curtis (BC) distances.
+Fit a sinusoidal model to the time series data of microbiome represented by Bray-Curtis (BC) distances.
 1. **Data Preparation:** Organize microbiome data into a matrix format where rows represent microbial species and columns represent days.
 Denote this matrix as $M$, where $M_{ij}$ represents the abundance of microbial species $i$ on day $j$.

 2. **Calculate Bray-Curtis Dissimilarity:**